3016 Applied Physics and Mathematics Building, Muir College

 Departmental PhD Time Limit Policies

 The time a student takes to complete the PhD depends on a number of factors, including previous preparation and the amount of time spent in teaching or other job commitments.
 Several policies set an upper limit to the length of the program.
-All degree requirements other than the dissertation must be completed by the end of the fourth year of graduate work.
+It is expected that all degree requirements other than the dissertation will be completed by the end of the ninth quarter of graduate work; however, all must be completed by the end of the tenth quarter of graduate work.
 Total instructional support (TAships, etc.) cannot exceed six years; total university support cannot exceed seven years.
 Total registered time at UC San Diego cannot exceed eight years.

 Specialization in Anthropogeny